 An axonometric diagram of the building’s formal evolution, showing a simple linear shed-like volume bending, tapering and twisting as it adapts to program and site, gradually becoming the expressive final form.

 A rendered internal corridor, dark and immersive, where linear bands of red light guide visitors forward toward a glowing distillation chamber, heightening the sense of procession and reveal.
-An overhead rendered view of the central interior, where a sculptural red ribbon staircase spirals through the space, connecting levels and programs while integrating planting, circulation and moments of pause.
+A vibrant outdoor dining plaza at Old Young's Distillery, featuring herringbone paving, picnic tables, and a glowing central glass-brick core.